What is a call center?

 What tools do you need to build a call center?

-A telecom solution – and more specifically, call center software such as Ringover’s – is indispensable.
+A telecom solution – and more specifically, a call center software such as Ringover’s – is indispensable.

 Unlike a classic business phone system solution, call center software provides everything you need to oversee and evaluate agent performance.